Britain says will send more army trainers to Iraq to help fight Islamic State

 Britain's strategy in Syria will remain far less intensive than that in Iraq, Fallon said.

-"What we have done is stepped up our surveillance of Syria and we are looking at other ways of helping to train moderate Syrian forces, for example community self defence."
+"What we have done is stepped up our surveillance of Syria and we are looking at other ways of helping to train moderate Syrian forces, for example community self defense."

 (Additional reporting by Isabel Coles in Arbil; Editing by Raissa Kasolowsky and Dominic Evans)